 Accusing the Military: An Internal Battle

-Thinzar Shunlei Yi critically views the military's role in Myanmar with a deep understanding of the privilege that surrounds military families, including her own experiences.
-She recognizes the systemic oppression perpetuated by the military and is conscious of the inherent privileges that come from being part of a military family.
-Thinzar is committed to using her understanding and position to advocate for change, emphasizing the need for acknowledging and confronting these privileges to create a more equitable society.
+Thinzar Shunlei Yi is from a military family.
+Yet she quite critically views the Myanmar military, with a deep understanding of the privilege that surrounds military families, and the systemic oppression it perpetuates.
+Thinzar is committed to using her understanding and position to advocate for change, emphasizing the need for acknowledging and confronting those privileges to create a more equitable society.
 She sees this awareness as essential for driving genuine democratic transitions in Myanmar.

 “I remember the first protests that I was leading were in 2012.
 In 2012, we organized the first public marching for peace, in that we called for an end of the civil war.
 It was on the International Day of Peace.
 It was the first ever commemoration of the International Day of Peace, September 21st.
 I was a part of it, and I remember.
 We were protesting the civil war in Chin State, and we were calling the military to stop the offensive.